lunes, 6 de abril de 1992

 (Pintura del artista ucraniano Michael Garmash)

-And if you never rejoice my cold home
+And if you never again brighten my cold home,

-And in the center of a silence I wait for you.
+and at the center of silence I wait for you.

-What will you tell me?
-Does your pain rhyme?
+What will you tell me—does my pain rhyme?

-The rhythm was gone and it is likely
+The cadence is gone, and it is likely

-that in the night agonize all my love
+that in the night all my love may agonize,